semgrep/semgrep-docs/docs/semgrep-supply-chain/dependency-search.md

 # Searching through your dependencies

 Semgrep Supply Chain's dependency search feature allows you to query for any dependency in your codebase at any time.
-This feature detects all transitive and direct dependencies across all of your repositories in Semgrep Cloud Platform (SCP).
+This feature detects all transitive and direct dependencies across all of your repositories in Semgrep AppSec Platform.
 Dependency search lists all the versions of a dependency as well as the repositories that use the dependency.

 For newly discovered vulnerabilities, which may not yet have a formal CVE or Supply Chain rule, you can use dependency search to discover if you use the vulnerable dependency across all your repositories.
 You can also use dependency search to see all the versions of a dependency, which can be useful for standardization purposes.